OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/resume.md

 When rendering using uniform sampling and with a full float resumable image file, the rendering results results are matched with a very high precision.

-However, when rendering using adaptive sampling with a full float resumable image file, the rendering results can not guarantee to render exactly the same image as in uniform sampling.
+However, when rendering using adaptive sampling with a full float resumable image file, the rendering results cannot guarantee to render exactly the same image as in uniform sampling.
 Essentially, scenario #2 is slightly better (more samples) than scenario #1.

 If the resumable file is created at half float instead of full float, then the rendered result is also slightly different between  Scenarios 1 and 2, with Scenario #2 having slightly better results.